 9. Once both you and your child are calm, teach.
 Which doesn't mean lecture.
 Think of this as inviting your child to reflect on better ways to handle those feelings, that he might even remember the next time he gets mad at the playground.
 Do it with a light touch and a sense of humor.
 You might even need to wait a few hours to have this conversation, until you can do it calmly.
 Say "Remember at the park today when you hit that little boy?
 Remember how upset he was?
 That hurt him.
 Ouch!
 What happened?"

 Listen to him and reflect: "You were mad at him?...The sandbox was too crowded....tell me more..."

 Then have him practice these responses, so he has 'muscle memory' of them.
 "Ok, let's practice.
-This stuffed animal tried to use your truck.
+This stuffed animal tries to grab your truck.
+See?
 You are so mad and want to hit him.
 But you remember there are other things you can do!
 So you call me, ok?
 I am right over here talking to another mom.
-Call me, ok, and I will come.
+Call me loud -- MOM!! -- and I will come.
 Call me right now."

-8. Express and reflect on your own feelings.
-In other words, you need to vent, too, especially if your child is hitting with any regularity.
+10. Notice your own feelings.
+You have some big feelings about this, too, especially if your child is hitting with any regularity.
 Behind your anger there's probably fear.
 Fear that something is wrong with your child, or you're a bad parent, or he'll be an axe murderer.
 None of these things are true.
 But you need to let that fear come up and feel it, so it's exposed to the light of day.
 Then it will shrivel up and blow away and you'll be better able to help your child.